Sankt Annæ Plads 11: 19th century

-At the time of the 1850 census, Bornemann was still residing with his family in the ground floor apartment (1763-1854).
-Cosmus Bornemann (1806-1877), Bornemann's son, a judge in Den kongelige Landsoverret samt Hof- og Stadsret and the owner of the property, resided on the second floor.
+At the time of the 1850 census, Bornemann was still residing with his family in the ground floor apartment (1763–1854).
+Cosmus Bornemann (1806–1877), Bornemann's son, a judge in Den kongelige Landsoverret samt Hof- og Stadsret and the owner of the property, resided on the second floor.
 He lived there with Sigfrid Victor Scheel.
 Daniel Olsen, a manufacturer, resided in the garret with his wife Emilie Jakkobsen and their five-year-old son.
 Petter Pettersen and Rasmus Mathiesen Aneboe Hansen were also still based in the basement.
-The latter had by then become a master shoemaker and a tenant in his own right /instead of Petersen's lodger).
+The latter had by then become a master shoemaker and a tenant in his own right (instead of Petersen's lodger).

-Cosmus Bornemann was first time married to Wilhelmine Constance Walterstorff (1934-1881) with whom he had five children.
-He was later second time married to Louise Nicoline Mathiesen, a daughter of Haagen Mathiesen (cf. the 1834 and 1840 census).
-Their son Cosmus Von Bornemann (1857-1911) lived with his wife Juliane Louise Anker (1864-1929) in the apartment on the second floor with their son Ove Henrik Cosmus von Bornemann. in 1804.
+Cosmus Bornemann was married to Wilhelmine Constance Walterstorff (1934–1881), with whom he had five children.
+He was later married to Louise Nicoline Mathiesen, a daughter of Haagen Mathiesen (cf. the 1834 and 1840 census).
+Their son Cosmus Von Bornemann (1857–1911) lived with his wife Juliane Louise Anker (1864–1929) in the apartment on the second floor with their son Ove Henrik Cosmus von Bornemann. in 1804.
 At the time of the 1906 census, he and his family still lived in the same apartment.
-At the 1915 and 1919 census, Ove Bornemann is registered as a resident of the ground floor apartment.
+At the 1915 and 1919 census, Ove Bornemann was registered as a resident of the ground floor apartment.

 Architecture

-The building consists of three storeys over a high cellar and is eight bays wide.
+The building consists of three storeys over a high cellar, and is eight bays wide.
 The six central bays are flanked by pilasters on the two upper floors.
-Decorative elements include triangular pediments over the 2nd and 7th window of the first floor and balustrades under the four central windows of the second floor.
-The two slightly recessed, outer bays are wider than the other and the one at the western end of the building has an arched gateway while the first floor window at the eastern end of the building is placed in am arched niche to promote an impression of symmetry.
+Decorative elements include triangular pediments over the 2nd and 7th window of the first floor, and balustrades under the four central windows of the second floor.
+The two slightly recessed outer bays are wider than the other, and the one at the western end of the building has an arched gateway, while the first floor window at the eastern end of the building is placed in an arched niche to promote an impression of symmetry.
 The six-bay dormer in the roof is a later addition.
 The complex also comprises a side wing that projects from the rear side of the building and a rear wing.
 The entire complex was listed on the Danish Registry of Protected Buildings and Places in 1918.

 The design of the facade closely resembles that of Rewert's building at No. 5, except that it is one bay wider and only has one gateway.